 The Fenwick Fellowship is awarded annually to Mason faculty members to pursue a research project that uses and enhances the University Libraries’ resources while advancing knowledge in her or her field.
-The competition is open to tenured and tenure-track faculty members at Mason and provides one award of up to $5,000 for research materials and assistance, along with the use of an office in Fenwick Library for one academic year.
-Application guidelines are accepted starting in March until a designated date in late April.
+The competition is open to tenured and tenure-track or multi-year appointment term faculty members at Mason and provides one award of up to $5,000 for research materials and assistance, along with the use of an office in Fenwick Library for one academic year.
+Each year the Fenwick Fellow application guidelines are announced during early Spring Semester.
+Applications are usually accepted March through April.
 All submitted applications contain a brief proposal and curriculum vitae along with a signed acknowledgement and approval from the applicant’s department chairperson.

 Application contents include:

 - A project summary and information about the central problem to be addressed